Jesswhit54/AvailableMentalHealthResources/README.md

 Pediatricians are likely to refer children to specialists such as Psychologists and Psychiatrists.
 Social Workers are typically the gate keepers for youth and resources.
 They are typically called upon to report to authorities and report abuse to child protection service.

+I will be focusing on pediatricians, psychiatrists, psychologists and licensed social workers for this analysis.
+Family medicine physicians are not the majority of mental healthcare providers so we will look at the impact of other providers.

 ##### *Note: Graphs display providers per 10,000 Kids*

 **Scatter Plot Comparison**